Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Testing Matched to the Symptom Pattern

-The workup is based on what the pain suggests rather than relying on broad, unfocused testing.
+The workup is based on what the bowel pattern suggests rather than relying on broad, unfocused testing.

 Clearer Next Steps